PySimpleGUI/DocsCleanup/Home tab/2_readme.md

     time.sleep(.1)     # sleep 1/10 second  DO NOT PUT SLEEPS IN YOUR EVENT LOOP!
 ```

 This program will quickly test for user input, then deal with the hardware.
-Then it'll sleep for 100ms, while your gui is non-responsive, then it'll check in with your GUI again.
+Then it'll sleep for 100ms, while your GUI is non-responsive, then it'll check in with your GUI again.

 The better way using PySimpleGUI... using the Read Timeout mechanism, the sleep goes away.